muratk3n/thirdwave/en/tweets/2020/week23c.md

 ---

-@uncrushedvelvet
+"@uncrushedvelvet

-a government that can’t mobilize to house and feed us during a pandemic but can mobilize to beat us whenever we rise up tells you exactly where their priorities are
+a government that can’t mobilize to house and feed us during a pandemic but can mobilize to beat us whenever we rise up tells you exactly where their priorities are"

 *2020-06-01 7:41:46*

 ---

-@tobaccodad
+"@tobaccodad

-There's a neo Nazi serving life plus 400 years for doing exactly what I've seen multiple videos of cops doing in different cities right now
+There's a neo Nazi serving life plus 400 years for doing exactly what I've seen multiple videos of cops doing in different cities right now"

 *2020-05-31 22:12:3*